Travelling Solo in Saint Lucia

 If you’re ready to splash the cash, this 5 star resort has the most spacious rooms right on the Caribbean Sea.
 It’s easy to meet others here as you’ll find families and plenty of people to talk to.
 Treat yourself in the luxury spa or one of the 6 pools – nearly one for every day of the week!
 Prices from £202 p/n.
 Find out more…

-GatG Luxury – Treat yourself at Capella Marigot Bay
+GatG Luxury – Treat yourself at Marigot Bay Resort and Marina

 We love this stunning property with 3 outdoor pools including an infinity one.
 The Rum Cave is the perfect evening spot to meet others and you can even choose your own suite with a hot tub.
-The resort provides a free shuttle to a nearby beach. $$$ Find out more…
+The resort provides a free shuttle to a nearby beach.
+Prices from £270 p/n Find out more…

 Travelling Around Saint Lucia